 Based on the EQD Ghost echo, here comes a reverb design that does not require DSP chips and SMD soldering.
 Build around a PT2399 Chip and a Belton Brick module all sounds between slight rooms and spooking ambient fit on this still beginner-friendly

 While you can get subtle and lovely always-on sounds out of this little wonder, its main business are ambient sounds, volume swells, and haunting Room deflections with only three easy to dial Knobs.
 Definitely a ghost summoning device!

-Perfect Analog/digital combination, mixing the best from the Belton BTDR-2H-L digital reverb module, and the classic PT2399.
-The result is a spectacular spring reverb emulation machine boasts a terrifying 30ms – 150ms of pre-delay, controllable via the Attack knob, for everything from a quick rockabilly slapback to viscous pools of ectoplasmic reverberations.
+Perfect Analog/digital combination, mixing the best from the Belton BTDR-2H-L digital reverb module and the classic PT2399.
+The result is a spectacular spring reverb emulation machine that boasts a terrifying 30ms – 150ms of pre-delay, controllable via the Attack knob, for everything from a quick rockabilly slapback to viscous pools of ectoplasmic reverberations.

-For further analysis on this circuit take a look at this thread on Free Stomp Boxes Forum
+For further analysis on this circuit take a look at this thread on Free Stomp Boxes Forum.